peter-kimanzi/Stranger-things-animation/README.md

 # Stranger-things-animation

-Animated upside down plot from stranger things move using JavaScript
+Animated upside down plot from stranger things move using JavaScript.

 ## Technologies used